NatTuck/hw-quest/content/classes/2023-09/cs2381/design-recipe.md

    - Since these are stub methods, they only need:
      - Stub, with no body
      - Javadoc
+ - Note: Methods that implement interface methods should say ```@Override```, which means they don't need their own Javadoc.

 ## Design Recipe for a Program